This annual list of the best in-home senior care franchises was revised and updated on January 26, 2022.

 1. Home Instead Senior Care

-Founded in 1992, the number of locations has grown steadily over the past 10 years from 295 in 2017 to the current total of 585, 11 of which are located outside the U.S.
+Founded by Allen Hager in Omaha, Nebraska in 1995 and franchising since 2000, the number of locations has grown rapidly in recent years from 250 in 2012 to the current total of 663 (up from the previously reported total of 614), of which 20 are company-owned and 161 are located outside the US.

 3. Interim HealthCare

-Founded in 1995 and franchising since 2000, the number of locations has expanded rapidly from 127 in 2007 to the current total of 555, of which 78 are located outside the U.S.
+Founded in 1966 and franchising since then, the number of locations has risen in recent years from 325 in 2013 (all domestic) to the current total of 623 (up from the previously reported total of 597), of which two are company-owned and 275 are located outside the US.

 5. Synergy HomeCare